Legoless/ViewModelable/README.md

 **The idea is that output on a `ViewModel` is always available for `UIViewController` to be displayed, independent of device state.**

-View Model has 5 states:
+View Model has 5 transitional states:

 - Initialized
 - Setuped